 Books

-It’s a great idea to bring some with you -especially a guide book – in case you don’t have access to WiFi.
-You can download to your kindle before you leave home, if you like.
+It’s a great idea to bring some with you -especially a guidebook – in case you don’t have access to WiFi.
+You can download to your Kindle before you leave home, if you like.

 TECH GEAR